These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Maine Medical Education Trust Medical Student Loan Program

-The Maine Medical Education Trust Medical Student Loan Program provides funding to Maine residents enrolled in or accepted to approved medical schools.
+The Maine Medical Education Trust Medical Student Loan provides funding to Maine residents enrolled in or accepted to approved medical schools.
 These loans can be used to fill the gap between federal loan programs and the full cost of education.

 The Maine Medical Education Trust (MMET), a 501(c)3 nonprofit corporation, was established in 1989 and is dedicated to supporting medical education in Maine.